thebino/rki-covid-parser/README.md

 ```
 parser = RkiCovidParser(session)
 await parser.load_data()
+for district in parser.districts:
+    # work with the district properties
+    pass
 ```

-finished loading data, the parser contains a sictionary of districts, each with these properties:
+finished loading data, the parser contains a dictionary of districts, each with these properties:

 |Property    |Type|Description|
 |:-----------|:---|:------------|